12

 I didn’t look away.
 I couldn’t.
 There was something intimate about it— something sacred.
 Like watching love in its most fragile form… not loud or showy, but steady and trembling.

-[Beta, if you hadn’t seen it… you’re more than God to me.
-Thank you so, so much.]
+His aunt stepped forward and touched my arm, eyes glistening.
+“If you hadn’t seen it… you’re more than God to me.
+Thank you so, so much.” she said softly, voice trembling with sincerity.

-And yet, they thanked me.
-Again and again.
-Gentle touches to my arm.
-Soft nods.
-Gratitude in every look.
 And I… just nodded back, not knowing how to hold it all.

 Then, through the quiet murmurs, a voice cut through.